What is invoice finance?

 That’s 4.4 per cent over two months ($3,487/$80,000).
 On an annualised basis, the interest rate is 26.4 per cent.
 This is more than double the amount of the 10 per cent interest rate when you factor in all the costs.

 In addition to these, hidden invoice finance costs can include:

 - Establishment fee to put the facility in place

 So the invoice finance cost could much higher when you add up all the hidden expenses.

-What are the alternatives to invoice finance?
+What are the alternatives to invoice finance in Australia?

 While invoice finance could be a solution for some businesses, it’s not suitable for all, especially with its high cost.
-Alternatives can include a short-term business loans and business lines of credit.
+Alternatives can include short-term business loans and business lines of credit.